 Lack of Time and Resources

 Lack of time and resources cause a pre-occupation of the mind to the point that personal or family needs become oblivious and unattended.
 Blaming is a natural tendency if there are circumstances out of our control that contribute to lack of resources.
 Anger may be directed toward society, the workplace, and even the government.

 Unfortunately, the situation is often worsened by the abuse of chemicals that increase the inability to cope.
 Turn around this type of situation by getting needed assistance.
 Let go of the blame.
 Give it to God and let him deal with it.
 Ask for his help in improving the situation.
 He will guide and direct us to the resources we need.
 Once we let go of the blame, we will find additional time for learning.

 Anger is one or more negative emotions that are left unresolved over a period of time.
 Much like an allergic reaction, the body can tolerate a certain level of the allergen or substance.
 The reaction happens only when the level is past the point of tolerance.
 People who are very sensitive reach the toleration point sooner than others.
 Watch for the following emotions as well:

 - Making assumptions

 - Unresolved past hurt

 Everyone is different.
-Understanding your own sensitivities and your reactions to others will help you understand and deal with your anger.
+Understanding our own sensitivities and reactions to others will help us understand and deal with anger.
 The key is recognizing what the emotion is and resolving it rather than allowing it to fester.
 Once anger builds up, it must be released, and the result can be devastating.
 Allowing it to turn inward is just as harmful.
 Far better is the ability to recognize that negativity is a part of life and must be dealt with, just as the cold and snow of winter.
-As Jim Rohn says, we cannot make January go away by tearing it off of the calendar, rather we become stronger, wiser, and better, in our ability to handle the negative.
+We cannot make January go away by tearing it off of the calendar, rather we become stronger, wiser, and better, in our ability to handle the negative.